Jiayi-Pan/TIMM-to-Cifar/README.md

 # TIMM to Cifar100
-General purpose script to transfer learning Cifar100 dataset for TIMM models
+General purpose script to (transfer) learn Cifar100 dataset for TIMM models

 As it directly adopts the original training script of TIMM, the resulting performance should be competitive than casual made ones.